lvenier/node-red-contrib-transittime/README.md

 ### inputs :

-msg.payload.distance: trip distance in km.
+msg.payload.distance: trip distance in kms.

 msg.payload.config: the required vehicle and trip information :
-- speed in km/min
+- speed in kms/hours
 - drivingTime in hours
 - maxDrivingTime in hours
 - breakTime in hours